-- The local sphere of government consists of municipalities, which must be established for the whole of the territory of the Republic. - 2) The executive and legislative authority of a municipality is vested in its Municipal Council. - 3) A municipality has the right to govern, on its own initiative, the local government affairs of its community, subject to national and provincial legislation, as provided for in the Constitution. - 4) The national or a provincial government may not compromise or impede a municipality's ability or right to exercise its powers or perform its functions.
+- 2) The executive and legislative authority of a municipality is vested in its Municipal Council. - 3) A municipality has the right to govern, on its own initiative, the local government affairs of its community, subject to national and provincial legislation, as provided for in the Constitution. - 4) The national or a provincial government may not compromise or impede a municipality's ability or right to exercise its powers or perform its functions.